This was becoming aggravating. How had it gotten to this point? Everything began smoothly and now it was ruined–in shambles even.

 The crashing waters drowned out the sound of her screams.

 How long had she been under water?
 A minute?
 Two?
 Half an hour?
 When she finally broke the surface, she took in a deep breath of air, filling her lungs beyond their capacity.
 Her eyes were wide with panic, then narrowed as she angrily searched for Kaleb.
-She was going to murder him if the fall hadn’t done that already.
+She was going to kill him if the fall didn’t.

 He was sitting on the shore, watching her with a wide grin on his face.
 When she came out of the water, she tackled him.
 He was too busy laughing to fight back.

 “S-stop it.
 Calm down, it wasn’t that bad right?”

 Her fist froze before she could hit him.
 Honestly, it wasn’t.
 Once she got past the fear of falling, it was actually exhilarating.
 The rush was similar to how she felt when she fought earlier today.
 His smile widened, making him resemble the Cheshire cat.